 Iceland is one of the best destinations in the world for whale watching.
 Period.
 I am lucky enough to have observed them many times from here in Iceland, and it never gets boring.
 It’s a reminder of just how awesome nature is.
 Here are five reasons why Iceland is such an impressive whale-watching destination.

 Iceland’s waters are very rich, and the whales love it.
-So, you have a high chance of seeing whales off Iceland.

-The cold waters off Iceland are very rich feeding ground for large marine mammals.
+The cold waters off Iceland are a very rich feeding ground for large marine mammals.
 They thrive on the food that’s here along with the mixture of cold sea and warm currents, shallow fjords and lots of daylight hours in summer.
 As a result, Iceland is the whale watching capital of Europe.
 Based on recent figures, there’s a 90% success rate of spotting a whale on a summer whale-watching trip in Iceland.

 Iceland is the whale-watching capital of Europe.
 There’s nothing quite like seeing these breath-taking creatures in their own environment.